Cloud Drive Mapper ( CDM ) is fully compatible within Citrix / RDSH environments and can be deployed relatively easily.

 :: Cloud Drive Mapper startup script Start "" "C:\Program Files\IAM Cloud\Cloud Drive Mapper\CloudDriveMapper.exe" -r exit 0

-Where this is being run from a shared server and you do not wish for CDM to start for all users then IFMember can be used as per example below:-
+Where this is being run from a shared server and you do not wish for CDM to start for all users then Opt 2) below might be best suited.

 2) Batch file via sched task